 Drought-tolerant isolates were tested for their ability to stimulate plant growth in vitro on maize seedlings.
-The sprouts were selected as a bio-assay model because maize has a more uniform growth ability, is relatively fast, and widely used as a test plant (Putrie et al. 2013; Asova et al. 2018).
-The initial stage was surface sterilization by using Somasegaran and Hoben method.
-The seeds were soaked in distilled water for 24 hours to speed up germination and placed in a Petri dish lined with filter paper.
+The sprouts were selected as a bio-assay model because maize has a more uniform growth ability, is relatively fast, and is widely used as a test plant (Putrie et al. 2013; Asova et al. 2018).
+The initial stage was surface sterilisation by using Somasegaran and Hoben (1994) method.
+The seeds were soaked in distilled water for 24 h to speed up germination and placed in a Petri dish lined with filter paper.
 The next stage was to transfer the seeds to Petri dishes containing 1% water agar media.
-Each germinated seed was inoculated with 100 μL of isolate suspension with a total cell density of 10^9 cells/mL.
-Seedlings not given bacterial suspension were used as controls, and incubation was carried out for 7 d at 28°C and dark conditions (Dey et al. 2004).
-Growth parameters observed were stem length, root length, number of lateral roots, and number of leaves.
-One-way analysis of variance (ANOVA) was used with the Tukey test at a 95% confidence level by IBM SPSS Statistic version 25 software.
+Each germinated seed was inoculated with 100 μ L of isolate suspension with a total cell density of 109 cells/mL.
+Seedlings not given bacterial suspension were used as controls, and incubation was carried out for 7 days at 28°C and dark conditions (Dey et al. 2004).
+Growth parameters observed were stem length, root length, number of lateral roots and number of leaves.
+One-way analysis of variance (ANOVA) was used with the Tukey test at a 95% confidence level by IBM SPSS Statistic version 25 software (IBM Corp, USA).